dtbrad/Recipes/README.md

 # Description

 Angular Recipes is a web application built with a Rails back end and Angular front end that allows a user to create and edit recipes, and also search for them by ingredient.
 I know, amazing!!!!
 In my last Angular app (Angular Stereo Builder), I went a little hog wild with custom directives.
-For this one I wanted to see what I could accomplish using only Angular's built-in library and third party modules.
+For this one I wanted to see what I could accomplish using almost exclusively Angular's built-in library and third party modules.

 # Installation